Best Time for Trekking in Tibet

 Route One: Ganden Monastery - Samye Monastery

-One is from Ganden monastery (First Gelugpa sect monastery) to Samye monastery (First monastery in Tibet which was built in the 8th century with the help of Guru Padmasambhava).
+One is from Ganden monastery (the First Gelugpa sect monastery) to Samye monastery (The first monastery in Tibet which was built in the 8th century with the help of Guru Padmasambhava).
 Both two monasteries are the center of Tibetan religious culture.
 Hiking from Ganden to Samye is one of the most popular routes in Tibet.
 This trek route covers lakes, beautiful alpine forests and meadows, and you might see nomads and some animals and beautiful birds in an alpine area.
 This hiking may begin less than 50km from Lhasa but it is a demanding 4-5 days, over a distance of 80km and crossing 2 high passes over 5000m.
 If you can't complete it in the number of days, you can eventually extend it one more day in order to get your trek line completed.

 Route Two: Tingri - Everest Base Camp

 Tingri to Everest Base Camp route is the other one, which also covers about 70 km and takes 4 days while you have to go through two passes and about two canals.
 On the way, you will be able to see the magnificent sights of Mount Everest and other high mountains such as Mount Cho Oyu which is likewise over 8000 meters.

 The route runs almost directly from old Tingri to the south, along the valley towards the Everest National Park, passing through several local villages and settlements, finally getting to the Everest Base Camp.
 Although this is not the most difficult trek in Tibet, it is one of the most interesting routes to view the scenery of Mount Everest.
 When getting closer and closer to the highest mountain in the world, you'll find that your excitement is beyond words.